 The Mensa Bulletin is the national magazine for members of American Mensa, published 10 times a year with combined issues in April/May and November/December.
 Our membership dues include a subscription to the Bulletin.

 In addition to the member-generated content and photos, each issue includes a “question of the month” in which we ask members to share their thoughts (in 250 words or less) about a general-interest topic like “What invention would you want to cease to exist?”
 We're posing these questions and more to Mensans — they don't have to be professional writers to contribute, but they do have to be members of Mensa.

 If you have a business you want to promote to Mensa members, why not advertise in the Mensa Bulletin?
 If you're a Mensa member, you'll receive 30% off the advertisting rates.
-Contact Bulletin Advertising for more information.
+Learn more about advertising with American Mensa.

 If you're having problems viewing the digital edition, please review these compatibility requirements from the software vendor.

 What's the Mensa Bulletin all about?